yamamushi/magick-journal/README.md

   	Astro, Anno, Day, EV, Blank, Time, Moon, Location, Weather, Other Field 1, Other Field 2

+### Checklist

+To use the checklist, you can either use the `insert-checklist` command, or you can add "Checklist" to the [Header](#header) fields.

+* **Checklist Items**: Comma separated items to insert into the checklist.
+These will be inserted in the order they are configured as well as their casing.

+Example Configuration:

+  	Morning Resh, Yoga, Meditation, Noon Resh, Sunset Resh, Prepare Dinner, Reading Time, Midnight Resh

+Example Output:

+    - [ ] Morning Resh
+    - [ ] Yoga
+    - [ ] Meditation
+    - [ ] Noon Resh
+    - [ ] Sunset Resh
+    - [ ] Prepare Dinner
+    - [ ] Reading Time
+    - [ ] Midnight Resh

 ### Magick Date

 * **Magick Date Fields**: Comma separated fields to populate the magick date with.
 Available options are the same as for the [header](#header) fields.